Daniel-KM/Omeka-S-module-SearchSolr/README.md

 ----

 - [ ] Create an automatic mode from the resource templates or from Dublin Core.
-- [ ] Create automatically multiple index by property (text, string, lower, latin).
+- [ ] Create automatically multiple index by property (text, string, lower, latin, for query, order, facets, etc.).
 - [ ] Use the search engine directly without search api.
 - [ ] Check lazy loading and use serialized php as response format for [performance](https://solarium.readthedocs.io/en/stable/solarium-concepts/).
 - [x] Speed up indexation (in module Search too) via direct sql?
 BulkExport?
 Queue?